Pankaj4532/Simon-Game/README.md

 ├── index.html       # Main HTML page
 ├── styles.css       # Styling for the game
 ├── game.js          # Game logic using jQuery
-└── sounds/          # Sound files for each button (not included here)
+├── sounds/          # Sound files for each button (not included here) └── screenshots/     # Screenshots of gameplay
 ```

 ## 💡 Features